tkumar012/tkumar012.github.io/03_Research.md

 order: 3
 ---

- Feel free to email to ask about works in progress and to check on the possibility of sharing data for working papers.
+ Feel free to email to ask about data for working papers.

 ## Peer-reviewed Publications